News from the Chair

 - Advancing Quality Care in Rural Emergency Medicine

-- Resolution to Establish a Rural EM Advisory Board.
+- Resolution to Establish a Rural EM Advisory Board

-Both submissions are posted on ""engagED online member community" network.
+Both submissions are posted on "engagED online member community" network.
 Log in with your ACEP credentials and search under communities for Rural Section – great platform to share ideas and ask questions.
 The REM section resolutions submitted this year would aim to direct the ACEP Board.
 The focus and goal of the resolution is to improve or advance quality Rural EM Healthcare through key stakeholder collaboration, training, residency electives and research and more policy changes that would advance the quality of REM care.
-In addition, the creation a Rural Advisory board that would be a major step in improving and advancing rural healthcare on an ongoing basis.
+In addition, the creation of a Rural Advisory board that would be a major step in improving and advancing rural healthcare on an ongoing basis.
 We must keep rural EM on the forefront of priorities for ACEP.
 Thank you all for your hard work and contributions to these projects.

 Thank You for Active Participation